dsyman2/peer-to-peer-cryptocurrency-exchange-platform-with-selfhosted-wallets-LARAVEL/README.md

 based on a free framwork as laravel wich is pretty secure, its a good foundation to build upon

-please consier the code as free to use as you wish after forking your own, you can play around with it
+please consider the code as free to use as you wish after forking your own, you can play around with it